 rear view of man sitting on rock by sea

-Excuse my bluntness, but everyone has a price.
+Excuse my bluntness; everyone has a price.
 Your price is the amount you agreed to for the position you’re in today.

-This varies from company to company but the market generally sets the price.
-It’s an amount in exchange for your skill sets.
-Most of us are continually looking to increase this price.
+It varies from company to company but the market generally sets your so called price.
+It’s an amount in exchange for your experience and skill set.

-In order to raise this price, you have to raise your skillsets through experience, education or leveraging your talents and network.
+In order to raise this price, you have to raise your skillset through experience, education or leveraging your talents and continuously networking within your field.

 I once worked in a place where a legal consultant billed the company £1000 per day for her time.
-Clearly, her price was set according to what she thought she was worth.
+Clearly, her price was set according to what she thought she was worth and what the market value of her expertise at.

 My point in all this is the price you agree to is rarely ever your worth.